RafaelFerSilva/robot_framework_code_base_template/README.md

 This script will:
 - Scan all `.resource`, `.robot`, and `.py` files in the `resources` directory
+- Scan all `.resource`, `.robot`, and `.py` files in the `tests` directory
-- Generate HTML documentation using Robot Framework's libdoc tool
+- Generate HTML documentation using Robot Framework's libdoc/testdoc tools
 - Create a documentation directory with the same structure as the resources directory
 - Generate an index.html file with links to all documentation files